Mahin-khatibzadeh/Mahin-khatibzadeh/index.md

 ### Favorites

 ---
-+ Trade
++ Coding and developing
-+ Studing historical books
++ Studing historical && novel books
-+ travel
++ Travel
-+ playing volleyball
++ Creating handicrafts

 ### working Experience

 ---
++ I worked for 9 years as a Informatics expert and head in the Iran Compressor Manufacture Co.
++ I worked for 5 years as a system manager in the Nirou moharekeh machine tools Co.
++ I worked for 4 years as a Senior Sales Manager in the Saman Insurance Co.
-+ I am working in Caltural,Turism & Handicrafts Minister.
++ I am working in the Ma Insurance Co. from 6 years ago until now as a Insurance agency.